 The fact merely underlines the point that “the medium is the message” because it is the medium that shapes and controls the scale and form of human association and action.

 At the time of Eisenhower’s speech, the Big Three were still independent networks committed to independent journalism.
 In the sixties and seventies the U.S. press corps functioned closer to its ideals of skepticism toward power.
 Back then the networks were strictly in the business of providing news and television programming.
-Through mergers and acquisitions and the advent of Big Four the networks evolved into conglomerates more inclined to preach the corporation’s ultimate concern of maximization of profits.
+Through mergers and acquisitions and the advent of Big Four the networks evolved into conglomerates more inclined to preach the corporation’s ultimate concern of privatization and maximization of profits.

 In a postmodern era, corporate media has imposed itself as the provider of the good news.
 It displaced the priesthood as the mediator between the religious hierarchy and the believers and imposed itself as a technological medium to the people.
 It provided televised models of conduct setting new grounds for acceptable behavior.
 In time the media became the new opium to the masses, the gateway to an unlimited source of worldly gratification: A technological go-between between a sacred power source and the profane viewer.